shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

         - Emphasize the `system_prompt`
         - Highlight that we will dig more into why we choose LangGraph and how it works in part 2 of the course.
 For now, we used it as a drop-in replacement for the ReAct agent.
     3. Build the `react_agent`
+    4. Figure 13: Show the ReAct agent image
-    4. Call the ReAct agent using the `"what color is my kitten?"` `test_question`
+    5. Call the ReAct agent using the `"what color is my kitten?"` `test_question`
-    5. Show all the intermediate steps of the ReAct agent
+    6. Show all the intermediate steps of the ReAct agent
-    6. Show the final answer of the ReAct agent along with the kitten image from the Notebook
+    7. Show the final answer of the ReAct agent along with the kitten image from the Notebook
     </define_how_the_code_should_be_explained_step_by_step>
 -  **Section length**: 350 words (don't count the code, images or mermaid diagrams)

+**Final thoughts:** In this lesson, we combined structured outputs, tools, ReAct, RAG and multimodal to create a multimodal agentic RAG PoC.

 ## Section 8: Conclusion
 (Connect our solution to the bigger field of AI Engineering.
 Add course next steps.)

-- Wrap-up the lesson by explaining that we will use multimodal techniques in our capstone project to pass images and PDFs from our research agent to the writer agent, avoiding any text translation issues and benefiting from the complete visual information from the research
+- **Transition:** Wrap-up the lesson by explaining that we will use multimodal techniques in our capstone project to pass images and PDFs from our research agent to the writer agent, avoiding any text translation issues and benefiting from the complete visual information from the research
 - To transition from this lesson to the next, specify that this was the last lesson from part 1, on the fundamentals of AI Engineering.
 - Next specify what we will learn in future lessons.
 Mention what we will learn in the next part of the course, which is Part 2.
 Leverage the concepts listed in subsection `Concepts That Will Be Introduced in Future Lessons` to provide a short summary of what we will do in Part 2.
 -  **Section length**: 100 words